 For more information on Canadian workplace safety & guidelines for curbside pickup and re-opening phases during COVID-19, you can visit the different provincial resources below:

-Install a stand with a physical barrier for protection.
+Install a stand with a transparent physical barrier for protection.
 Consider installing a stand outside your store with plexiglass to accept payments.

 Get creative with window displays and merchandising.
-Redo your window displays to show off new or popular merchandise, discounted items, and relevant products (masks, grocery staples, hand sanitizer etc.).
+Re-do your window displays to show off new or popular merchandise, discounted items, and relevant products (masks, grocery staples, hand sanitizer etc.).

-Place signage in the window: put up signs to let customers know you are open for curbside pickup and/or delivery.
+Place signage in the window: Put up signs to let customers know you are open for curbside pickup and/or delivery.
 You can also use signage to remind customers about social distancing procedures, your updated return/exchange policy, and store cleanliness or sanitation measures.

-Offer customers hand sanitizer.
+Offer customers hand sanitizer wherever touch is unavoidable.

 Stagger employee shifts.
 In order to promote social distance, schedule a maximum number of employees per shift (2 or 3 employees per shift etc.)

 Implement proper hygiene and social distances practices.
 Communicate new health and safety procedures to staff.
-Ensure proper hand washing, santizining, and overall cleanliness.
+Ensure proper hand washing, sanitizing, and overall cleanliness.
 Place signs in the store to remind employees to wash their hands, sanitize, and keep at a safe distance from one another.

 Conduct a physical inventory count to verify inventory amounts.
-Record losses of inventory that is damaged/expired/spoiled.
+Record losses of inventory that is damaged / expired / spoiled.
 You’ll want to make sure that the inventory you have counted matches stock levels in your POS or inventory management system.

 Review your inventory to decide what needs to be discounted and promoted immediately to bring in cash flow and to minimize your most outdated stock.